buwituze/Fight-Classification-Model/README.md

 # Fight Classification Project

-This is a system that uses Machine Learnin to detect fighting scenes in video content using a 3D Convolutional Neural Network.
-This project has an ML pipeline that includes ML model, FastAPI backend, and Next.js dashboard.
+This is a system that uses Machine Learning to detect fighting scenes in video content.
+This project has a pipeline that includes ML model (3D Convolutional Neural Network), FastAPI backend, and Next.js dashboard.
+The model was trained on video both fighting and normal (no-fight) videos.

 ## Links

 - **Demo Video**:
 -
 -

+## Project Use Cases

+- Security & Surveillance

+  - CCTV Monitoring, Crowd Control,Prison Security

+- Social Media Content Moderation

+  - Filter violent content on platforms and apps

+- Research & Analysis
+  - Behavioral Studies, Sports Analysis (detect bad conduct in sports footage), Monitor patient behavior in facilities

 ## Key Features